Contents: All engines ↡ Diesel engines ↡

 Starting a cold engine

-10. Switch on the ignition and wait for the preheat warning light to go out.
+10. Turn on the ignition and wait until the preheating indicator light goes out.

 11. Start the engine, but do not press the accelerator pedal.

-If, when starting the engine, it will work intermittently, then keep the starter on (maximum 20 seconds) until the engine runs smoothly.
-If the engine does not start, return the ignition key to the «0» and after a pause of approximately 30 sec. repeat the process of warming up and starting the engine.
+If the engine starts to run intermittently, keep the starter on (maximum 20 seconds) until the engine starts to run smoothly.
+If the engine does not start, return the ignition key to position "0" and after a pause of approximately 30 seconds, repeat the process of warming up and starting the engine.

 Attention!
-During the warm-up procedure, do not turn on large current consumers of the on-board network.
-Otherwise, it will cause unnecessary stress on the battery.
+During the warm-up procedure, do not turn on large consumers of on-board current.
+Otherwise, this will lead to unnecessary loads on the battery.

-Attention!
-Due to the good cold start characteristics of the direct injection engine, fuel preheating is only necessary at air temperatures below 0°C.
+Please note: Due to the good cold starting characteristics of the direct injection engine, fuel preheating is only necessary at air temperatures below 0°C.

 Starting a warm engine

 The engine can be started immediately.
-Preheating is not needed.
+Preheating is not necessary.
 Do not press the accelerator pedal.